iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 | @bentley/rpcinterface-full-stack-tests | @itwin/rpcinterface-full-stack-tests |
 | @bentley/imodelhub-client-tests        | @itwin/imodelhub-client-tests        |

-## Build tools changes

-- Removed `test` and `test-tsnode` scripts from `@itwin/build-tools`.
-Please use mocha directly instead.
-- Removed TSLint support from `@itwin/build-tools`.
-If you're still using it, please switch to ESLint.
-- Removed legacy `.eslintrc.js` file from the same package.
-Instead, use `@itwin/eslint-plugin` and the `imodeljs-recommended` config included in it.
-- Dropped support for ESLint 6.x.

 ## Fresnel effect

 [LightSettings]($common) has been enhanced to support a non-realistic Fresnel effect.
 As simply explained [here](https://www.dorian-iten.com/fresnel/), the effect causes surfaces to reflect more light based on the angle between the viewer's line of sight and the vector between the viewer and a given point on the surface.
 Use [FresnelSettings]($common) to configure this effect.